Climate Implementation Strategies

 Residential Climate Resilience

-DoE's Sustainability Division has initiated a pilot project, Community Stormwater Management (SWM) Blitz), through the Stormwater Stewardship Grant Program to build community-wide climate resilience and to address local flooding through focused outreach, community engagement, and installation of small to medium-scale green infrastructure practices.
+DoE's Flood Management and Environmental Resilience Division has initiated a pilot project, Community Stormwater Management (SWM) Blitz), through the Stormwater Stewardship Grant Program to build community-wide climate resilience and to address local flooding through focused outreach, community engagement, and installation of small to medium-scale green infrastructure practices.
 The practices that will be installed include those supported by the County’s Rain Check Rebate Program such as cisterns, rain gardens, conservation landscaping, and pavement removal.
 Alliance for the Chesapeake is leading this project in the Tantallon area of Fort Washington.

 Green Jobs